 Value Engineering can help OEMs survive and thrive

 To survive and thrive in these challenging times, therefore, OEMs can’t simply carry on developing, manufacturing and products in the same old way.
 They need to understand exactly where the unnecessary costs lie in their products and eliminate them - and they also need the tools to find these economies in the most creative and innovative ways possible.

 Dealing with the complexities of modern electronics, outsourcing and global supply chains means costs can be hidden deep inside product designs, processes, and logistics arrangements.
 And the multi-discipline approach of a Value Engineering project can tease out these issues, wherever these may be, and make recommendations for appropriate adaptation.

-Done right, VE projects can generate spectacular cost savings through smart material substitution and process transformation, making products more competitive and commercially attractive in the process.
+Done right, Value Engineering (or VAVE) projects can generate spectacular cost savings through smart material substitution and process transformation, making products more competitive and commercially attractive in the process.

-The challenge for many OEMs, though, is finding the time and expertise to develop the VE processes that will lever its benefits across the product life-cycle.
+The challenge for many OEMs, though, is finding the time and expertise to develop the Value Engineering processes that will lever its benefits across the product life-cycle.

 This post was originally published in May 2021, and updated in June 2023 for accuracy and relevance.